 Here are 14 tips for preparing yourself, your family, and your home for the eventual placement!

 Research Doctors That Will Take the State Insurance

 I have found that finding medical and mental health resources can be pretty challenging.
 Do your homework now and line up a pediatrician, eye doctor, dentist, counselor, and maybe even look into occupational therapists or other specialists like psychotherapists.
 Create a document with contact info so that you have it all ready to go.

-I have created a free Foster Care Resource Form that you can download by filling in your info below.
+I have created a free Foster Care Resource Form that you can download in the Parenting Resource Library.
 It is a great resource for helping you find and track all of the resources you will need!
 And getting this filled out while you are waiting for a foster child is the perfect use of time!
 Make sure to download it now to get started!

 Go on as Many Dates with Your Significant Other as You Can

 Once the wait is over and you have a new foster child in your home, you will have less time, energy, and availability to focus on each other.
 Plus, finding a babysitter or respite care provider can be so much work!